England at the 2022 Commonwealth Games: Athletics

 On 5 May 2022, Team England selected two athletes for the marathons.
 Twenty-one para athletes were added on 19 May 2022, having qualified via the World Para Athletics World Rankings for performances registered between 31 December 2020 and 25 April 2022.

 The full squad of ninety-three (with seventy athletes added) was announced on 22 June 2022.
-Abigail Irozuru was later added following a injury withdrawal from the cycling squad.
+Abigail Irozuru was later added following an injury withdrawal from the cycling squad.
 Thomas Young withdrew from the Games due to an injury.
 On 24 July 2022, it was announced that Max Burgin had been forced to withdraw from the team after being diagnosed with DVT.
 It was announced that Jamie Webb and Bianca Williams would replace Burgin and Desiree Henry who had also been obliged to withdraw from the team due to injury.
 On 27 July, Dina Asher-Smith withdrew from the Games, after having injured herself at the 2022 World Athletics Championships.